brockers/IS3440/_posts/2016-04-01-hack-another-web-server.md

 ### Object

-The company wanting you to check their website were not happy with how easily it was done last time.
-They have buckled down and made a newer, even __MORE__ secure website this tie.
+The company wanting you to check their website was not happy with how easily it was done last time.
+They have buckled down and made a newer, even __MORE__ secure website this time.
 The goals is the same as last week.

 You have been tasked with gaining access to a restricted page of a company website.
 Breaking or making the system unresponsive is **not** the intent.